softwarelanguageslab/monarch/analyses/simpleactor/scripts/visualizer/README.md

 An *iteration* for a component starts at its `IntraStarted` and ends at the matching `IntraEnded` **or** at the next `IntraStarted` of any component, whichever comes first.
-A component's row (and its detail graph) is updated only when one of its iterations *completes*.
-As a consequence, a component whose iteration is still open — including the one left open when the stream ends — does not yet appear in the table; it shows up once that iteration closes.
+A component appears in the table as soon as its iteration starts, and its branching count — the running number of `PreBranch` events — updates live while the iteration is in progress.
+The open iteration is shown as the trailing point in the detail graph and is included in the summary statistics;
+its value is finalized when the iteration closes.

 ## Architecture